Million1156/cmd-cleanup-param/README.md

 ###### Won't delete messages older than 14 days?
 >  *We touched up on why this occurs earlier in the FAQs section, talking about [discord bulk-delete limitations](#discord-bulk-delete-limitation)*

-###### I've added the bot to my server but it isn't working..
->  *There could be many number of reasons, the most common though is incorrect permissions inside the channel.
-Best way to check is make sure the bots (and any of it's roles) aren't denied access to manage messages inside the guild or the channel.
-If errors persist then feel free to stop by the support server linked below*

 ###### How do I get a discord id?
 >  *Here is a great [support article](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) talking about how to copy ids from users, roles, messages, guilds, etc..*